 With sufficient strength for a game contract responder will show three-

 Twelve to fourteen points

-It is only with twelve to fourteen points that you might choose to agree a different partnership method.
+It is only with twelve to fourteen points that you will need to agree your partnership method.

-Some partnerships will treat these hands as balanced, opening 1NT on all such hands in the 12 -
+Some partnerships will treat all such hands as balanced, opening 1NT every time -

 First a little history:-

 at one time any hand with a good five-

 It was soon realised that the preferred target contract was more often 3NT than anything in a minor, and so all balanced hands containing a five-

 I consider this to have been a significant step in the right direction.